Marco-ProspectivePhD/home/_pages/about.md

 Hello!
 This is Marco Chan's website.
 I am a final year master's students at the [Faculty of Information](https://ischool.utoronto.ca/), University of Toronto.

 I have a broad research interest on technologies that strengthen our backsliding democracy.
-From combating misinformation to exploring cryptography and decentralized finance, I aim to investigate strategies and collective actions in deploying these technologies, as well as the design implications that supports social justice.
-Technologies are after all instruments, it is the people’s heart, mind, and will that drive democracy.
+From combating misinformation to exploring cryptography and decentralized finance, I am interested in developing effective socio-technical approaches that address state surveillance, political polarization, and the entrenched systemic inequality in monetary resources.
+I am also interested in the design implications that supports social justice, technologies are after all instruments, it is the people’s heart, mind, and will that drive democracy.

 I am very fortunate to be advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and by Professor [Priyank Chandra](https://www.priyankc.com/) on my diasporic Hong Kong project as part of the [Socio-Technical Resistance and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
 The two kind and beautiful souls who showed me the world by teaching me how to read and write!